vishnunuk/iocage-plugin-speed/README.md

-OpenSpeedTest-Server Plugin for FreeNAS
+OpenSpeedTest-Server Plugin for FreeNAS | HTML5 Network Performance Estimation Tool.

-- Test your WiFi Speed
+- Test your WiFi Speed.
- - Run a Speed Test from Your SMART TV (Make sure you have enough Bendwidth to watch 4K60FPS VIDEO FROM your NAS)
+ - Run a Speed Test from Your SMART TV & Make sure you have enough Bandwidth to watch 4K60FPS VIDEO FROM your NAS.
  - Run a Speed Test from Any Device with a Web Browser that is Internet Explore 10 or New!
  - Run a Quick speed test to your work place server via VPN and make sure you have enough bandwidth to finish your job.
-(Install this in your Office Server)
+Install this in your Office Server.

 An application for launching a quick speed test server.
 Without using any commands!